AR-sieve Bootstrap for High-dimensional Time Series: Introduction

-The rest of this paper is organised as follows.
-Section~\ref{1:sec:2} introduces factor models for high-dimensional time series and discusses the AR representation of the factor time series, a building block of the general AR-sieve bootstrap.
-In Section~\ref{1:est}, the estimation procedure for factor models and the AR-sieve bootstrap procedure for factor time series is introduced with regularity conditions on factor models.
-The additional assumptions and asymptotic validity of our novel AR-sieve bootstrap method are discussed in Section~\ref{1:sec:4}.
-Mean statistics of factor time series and spiked eigenvalues of symmetrised autocovariance matrices are introduced.
-In Section~\ref{1:sim}, via several simulation experiments, we verify the validity of our novel AR-sieve bootstrap methods on the mean statistics and the spiked eigenvalues of symmetrised autocovariance matrices.
-Section~\ref{1:sec:6} provides an example of applying our novel AR-sieve bootstrap method to $\text{PM}_{10}$ data.
-Conclusions are presented in Section~\ref{1:sec:7}.
-In the supplementary, Appendix \ref{appendix0} explores the impact of density of discrete functional time-series observations on pre-smoothing results.
-Technical proofs and auxiliary lemmas are presented in Appendices~\ref{1:sec:Appendix_A} and~\ref{1:sec:Appendix_B} in additional supplementary documents.
+\comm{The remainder of this paper is organized as follows.
+Section~\ref{1:sec:2} introduces factor models for high-dimensional time series and discusses the AR representation of factor time series, a building block of the general AR-sieve bootstrap.
+In Section~\ref{1:est}, the estimation procedure for factor models and the AR-sieve bootstrap procedure for factor time series are introduced with regularity conditions in factor models.
+The additional assumptions and asymptotic validity of our novel AR-sieve bootstrap method for the mean statistics of factor time series and spiked eigenvalues of symmetrized autocovariance matrices are discussed in Section~\ref{1:sec:4}.
+Section~\ref{1:sec:6} provides an example of applying our novel AR-sieve bootstrap method to $\text{PM}_{10}$ data, and Section~\ref{1:sec:7} concludes the paper.
+The technical proofs of the theorems are located in Appendix~\ref{1:sec:Appendix_A}, whereas discussions for assumptions, auxiliary lemmas and their proofs, additional simulations, and further applications on sparsely observed functional time series are included in Appendices~\ref{assu}~to~\ref{appendix0} of the Supplementary Material, respectively. }

-\section{Factor-based AR-sieve Representation}
+\section{Factor-based AR-sieve representation}

-In this section, we first propose a factor model to project the high-dimensional time series into a lower-dimensional subspace.
-Common-factors time series could represent the original data to capture the most temporal dependence.
+We first propose a factor model to project the high-dimensional time series into a lower-dimensional subspace, where the common factor time series could represent the original data to capture the most temporal dependence.
 Secondly, an AR-sieve representation for common factors is provided, which plays a significant role in the AR-sieve bootstrap.